- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

-There is a hierarchy between God and humankind–just like there’s a chain of command in any organization.
+There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

-We’re not finished with the last scene regarding God’s relationship with humanity.
-There are other basic points to glean so as to gather more comprehension.
-This is the opening scene between God and humans, and we’re hanging on each word so we don’t miss the slightest implication, the smallest clue that can help us unlock where the narrative is going and its ultimate climax.
+We still have to finish the last scene regarding hierarchy, God’s relationship with humanity.
+There are other basic points to glean to gather more in-depth comprehension; this is the opening scene between God and humans.
+We’re hanging on each word, so we don’t miss the slightest implication, the smallest clue that can help us unlock where the narrative is going and its ultimate climax.

 (Origin of the Universe, chapter 4.4)

-Click here: To follow along with the online Bible - If this is you first contact with this blog.
+Click here: To follow along with the online Bible - If this is your first contact with this blog.